-- In Lynx Editor, the Alerting Tool is accessed from the drop-down menu under the “New” button and the alert is created in your personal basket.
-The header is prefilled with default codes which can be changed manually.
+- In Lynx Editor, the Alerting function is accessed from the drop-down menu under the “New” button and the alert is created in your personal basket.
+The header is pre-filled with default codes which can be changed manually.
 Most RICs generate topic and product or “publish to” codes and a character count is displayed in the status bar at the bottom of the window.

-An "newsbreak", or "Urgent", or "rush" or "cover", is a short breaking news story that usually follows an Alert and is filed at “Priority 2”.
-Following the Alert or series of Alerts, the Newsbreak puts the facts into context and makes them meaningful.
-Stories sent “Priority 2” must have the word URGENT in brackets after the slug in the “slugline”.
+A "Newsbreak", or "Urgent", or "Rush" or "Cover", is a short breaking news story that usually follows an Alert but may be the first break of a story without Alerts.
+Tthe Newsbreak puts the facts into context and makes them meaningful.
+The slug field in Lynx Editor must contain the word URGENT.

-In Lynx Editor, this is achieved by filing the alert by choosing the “publish and Newsbreak” option from the “Publish” menu.
-Alternatively, select the alert in a Lynx Editor Publish basket and click on “Add Chained” at the top.
+In Lynx Editor, this is achieved after filing the alert by choosing the “publish and Newsbreak” option from the “Publish” menu.
+Alternatively, select the alert in a Lynx Editor Publish basket and click on “Add Chained” at the top or right click.
 This creates a dialog box that will allow you to add further alerts or a Newsbreak, all with the same USN.

 The Alert and the Newsbreak remain on the screen and they are not replaced with later updates.

 Aim to have a Newsbreak filed to an editing desk and published within 15 minutes from the first Alert.
 Most Newsbreaks should be one or two paragraphs long, unless they are prewritten and pre-edited.
 Speed is vital but not at the expense of accuracy.